 Michael is a graduate of Fanshawe College in Business Accounting, and brings 17 years of accounting experience to the London Arts Council.
 When he is not counting beans, you may find him performing around London as a solo guitarist or along side Leanne Mayer.
 Michael was chosen as the Forest City London Music Award for Fan Favourite 2021, 98.1Free FM’s Made in London 2017 for his then band With A Fox, and has been a part of the London Arts Live program since 2015.

-Assistant, Operations and Programs
+Coordinator, Operations and Communications

 Officer, Development and Investments